enjaku4/veri/README.md

     controller.log_out
   end
 end

+# In your spec_helper.rb
+RSpec.configure do |config|
+  config.include AuthenticationHelpers, type: :controller end
 ```

 ## Contributing

 ### Getting Help
-- **Open a Discussion:** If you have a question, experience difficulties using the gem, or have a suggestion for improvements, feel free to use the Discussions section.
+Have a question or need assistance?
+Open a discussion in our [discussions section](https://github.com/brownboxdev/veri/discussions) for:
+- Usage questions
+- Implementation guidance
+- Feature suggestions

-### Reporting Bugs
+### Reporting Issues
-- **Create an Issue:** If you've identified a bug, please create an issue.
-Be sure to provide detailed information about the problem, including the steps to reproduce it.
-- **Contribute a Solution:** Found a fix for the issue?
-Feel free to create a pull request with your changes.
+Found a bug?
+Please [create an issue](https://github.com/brownboxdev/veri/issues) with:
+- A clear description of the problem
+- Steps to reproduce the issue
+- Your environment details (Rails version, Ruby version, etc.)

+### Contributing Code
+Ready to contribute?
+You can:
+- Fix bugs by submitting pull requests
+- Improve documentation
+- Add new features (please discuss first in our [discussions section](https://github.com/brownboxdev/veri/discussions))

-Before creating an issue or a pull request, please read the [contributing guidelines](https://github.com/brownboxdev/veri/blob/master/CONTRIBUTING.md).
+Before contributing, please read the [contributing guidelines](https://github.com/brownboxdev/veri/blob/master/CONTRIBUTING.md)

 ## License